-Iran’s Khamenei warns Israel that bombardment of Gaza could bring response
+Iran’s Khamenei demands Israel stop bombardment of Gaza

 Israel’s Gaza relocation order could be ‘crime against humanity’: UN

 “If the crimes of the Zionist [Israeli] regime continue, Muslims and resistance forces will become impatient, and no one can stop them,” Khamenei said.
+“The bombardment of Gaza must stop immediately.”

 “Regarding the situation in Gaza, we all have a responsibility to react; we must react,” he said.

-The comments are the latest out of Tehran warning Israel and the United States that Iran-backed groups across the region, sometimes referred to as the “axis of resistance”, could join the current war between Israel and Hamas.
+Iranian officials often use the term “axis of resistance” to refer to a network of Iran-backed armed groups throughout the region that includes Hezbollah in Lebanon.

-Iran’s Fars News Agency also reported that Islamic Revolutionary Guard Corps (IRGC) Deputy Commander-in-Chief Ali Fadavi had issued similar warnings.
+Iran’s Fars News Agency also reported that Islamic Revolutionary Guard Corps (IRGC) Deputy Commander-in-Chief Ali Fadavi warned of further action by Iran-backed groups across the region.

 “The resistance front’s shocks against the Zionist regime will continue,” he said.